 Costs in such proceedings are at the discretion of the Court, who may award costs to a successful applicant (to be paid by the estate) or unsuccessful applicants may have costs orders made against them.

-Our team of estate lawyers and litigators understand both the legal aspects and the emotion that often comes with contesting or challenging a will or estate disputes generally and with their experience will work through all legal aspects with determination whilst endeavouring to reduce any stress of complexity.
+Our team of Wills and Estate Lawyers understand both the legal aspects and the emotion that often comes with contesting or challenging a will or estate disputes generally and with their experience will work through all legal aspects with determination whilst endeavouring to reduce any stress of complexity.